LEARN ABOUT 8 TYPES OF HEADLIGHT LENS DAMAGE THAT WE RESTORE

 Basic Oxidation

-Also known as hazing, sun-induced deterioration and contaminants like bugs and car wash chemicals lead to oxidation headlights.
+Also known as hazing, sun-induced deterioration, and contaminants like bugs and car wash chemicals lead to the oxidation of headlights resulting is 100 feet or more of projected light on to the road.

 -